News

 Radial spokes (RSs) are multiprotein complexes regulating dynein activity.
 In the cell body and ciliary matrix, RS proteins are present in a 12S precursor, which is converted into axonemal 20S spokes consisting of a head and stalk.
 To study RS assembly in vivo, we expressed fluorescent protein (FP)-tagged versions of the head protein RSP4 and the stalk protein RSP3 to rescue the corresponding Chlamydomonas mutants pf1, lacking spoke heads, and pf14, lacking RSs entirely.
 RSP3 and RSP4 mostly co-migrated by intraflagellar transport (IFT).
 Transport was elevated during ciliary assembly.
 IFT of RSP4-FP depended on RSP3.
 To study RS assembly independently of ciliogenesis, strains expressing FP-tagged RS proteins were mated to untagged cells with, without, or with partial RSs.
 RSP4-FP is added a tip-to-base fashion to preexisting pf1 spoke stalks while de novo RS assembly occurred lengthwise.
 In wild-type cilia, the exchange rate of head protein RSP4 exceeded that of the stalk protein RSP3 suggesting increased turnover of spoke heads.
 The data indicate that RSP3 and RSP4 while transported together separate inside cilia during RS repair and maintenance.
 The 12S RS precursor encompassing both proteins could represent transport form of the RS ensuring stoichiometric delivery by IFT.

-A paper from the Eggenschwiler Lab: Cell cycle-related kinase regulates mammalian eye development through positive and negative regulation of the Hedgehog pathway
+February 2018 paper from the Eggenschwiler Lab: Cell cycle-related kinase regulates mammalian eye development through positive and negative regulation of the Hedgehog pathway

 Cell cycle-related kinase (CCRK) is a conserved regulator of ciliogenesis whose loss in mice leads to a wide range of developmental defects, including exencephaly, preaxial polydactyly, skeletal abnormalities, and microphthalmia.
 Here, we investigate the role of CCRK in mouse eye development.
 Ccrk mutants show dramatic patterning defects, with an expansion of the optic stalk domain into the optic cup, as well as an expansion of the retinal pigment epithelium (RPE) into neural retina (NR) territory.
 In addition, Ccrk mutants display a shortened optic stalk.
 These defects are associated with bimodal changes in Hedgehog (Hh) pathway activity within the eye, including the loss of proximal, high level responses but a gain in distal, low level responses.
 We simultaneously removed the Hh activator GLI2 in Ccrk mutants (Ccrk-/-;Gli2-/-), which resulted in rescue of optic cup patterning and exacerbation of optic stalk length defects.
 Next, we disrupted the Hh pathway antagonist GLI3 in mutants lacking CCRK (Ccrk-/-;Gli3-/-), which lead to even greater expansion of the RPE markers into the NR domain and a complete loss of NR specification within the optic cup.
 These results indicate that CCRK functions in eye development by both positively and negatively regulating the Hh pathway, and they reveal distinct requirements for Hh signaling in patterning and morphogenesis of the eyes.

-A paper from the Menke Lab: PITX1 promotes chondrogenesis and myogenesis in mouse hindlimbs through conserved regulatory targets
+February 2018 paper from the Menke Lab: PITX1 promotes chondrogenesis and myogenesis in mouse hindlimbs through conserved regulatory targets

 The PITX1 transcription factor is expressed during hindlimb development, where it plays a critical role in directing hindlimb growth and the specification of hindlimb morphology.
 While it is known that PITX1 regulates hindlimb formation, in part, through activation of the Tbx4 gene, other transcriptional targets remain to be elucidated.
 We have used a combination of ChIP-seq and RNA-seq to investigate enhancer regions and target genes that are directly regulated by PITX1 in embryonic mouse hindlimbs.

-Jianfu Chen developed new mouse model that reveals extensive postnatal brain damage caused by Zika infection
+November 2016 article on Jianfu Chen developed new mouse model that reveals extensive postnatal brain damage caused by Zika infection

 A team of scientists led by researchers at the University of Georgia has developed a new mouse model that closely mimics fetal brain abnormalities caused by the Zika virus in humans.

-UGA geneticist, Jianfu Chen, studying neural tube defects for clues to common birth defects
+August 2016 article on UGA geneticist, Jianfu Chen, studying neural tube defects for clues to common birth defects

 An UGA Assistant Professor of Genetics was recently awarded a grant from the National Institutes of Health to study neural tube defects in mice.
 The goal of Jianfu Chen’s project is to understand why neural tube defects, the second most common birth defect in humans, occur.

-Esther van der Knaap has been named as one of the Presidential Extraordinary Research Faculty Hiring Initiative builds on UGA’s Signature Themes
+April 2016 article on Esther van der Knaap has been named as one of the Presidential Extraordinary Research Faculty Hiring Initiative builds on UGA’s Signature Themes

 Esther van der Knaap, a professor of horticulture in the Institute of Plant Breeding, Genetics and Genomics, is exploring the regulation of fruit shape and size in tomatoes as well as in peppers.
 Much of her research focuses on the molecular genetic mechanisms of cell division and cell size underlying fruit formation, and her work seeks to help boost the yield and quality of fruit and vegetable crops for the agricultural industry.

-Robert Beckstead has been named as one of three recipients of the university’s highest early career teaching honor, the Richard B. Russell Awards for Excellence in Undergraduate Teaching.
+February 2016 article on Robert Beckstead has been named as one of three recipients of the university’s highest early career teaching honor, the Richard B. Russell Awards for Excellence in Undergraduate Teaching.

 Three UGA faculty members have been named recipients of the university’s highest early career teaching honor, the Richard B. Russell Awards for Excellence in Undergraduate Teaching.